hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step1.md

 # Start Kubeless on your Kubernetes Cluster #

-As you see, this Kubernetes cluster based on Minikube is available now or will be shortly.
+As you see, your Kubernetes cluster based on Minikube is started now or will be available shortly.

-## Install Kubeless CLI tool ##

-Let's get the latest CLI binary for this Linux.

-`curl -L http://github.com/kubeless/kubeless/releases/download/v1.0.0-alpha.8/kubeless_linux-amd64.zip -o kubeless.zip`{{execute}}

-`unzip -Cj kubeless.zip "bundles/kubeless_linux-amd64/kubeless" -d /usr/local/bin`{{execute}}

-This tool version will match the controller installed in the next step.

 ## Install Kubeless Controller ##